MicrosoftDocs/SupportArticles-docs/support/mem/intune/exchange-connector-version-not-supported.md

 ms.date: 05/13/2020
 ms.prod-support-area-path: Exchange on-premises connector
 ---
-# Intune Exchange connector version is not supported when configuring on-premises Exchange connector
+# Intune Exchange connector version is not supported when configuring the on-premises Exchange connector

 This article provides the information to solve the **Intune Exchange Connector version is not supported** error message that occurs when you try to configure the on-premises Exchange connector.